 With the images now cleared and archived from the laptop, the suitcases and gear unpacked (for the most part), and the shower water temperatures now pleasingly steamy, I’ve had a lot of idle moments to consider what I really took from my experience in Rio.
 Sure, there’s the images — thousands to my name.
 And, of course, there’s a Rio itself — beautiful natural landscapes arm wrestling with the most impoverished living conditions I’ve witnessed yet.

 Overall, what I will remember the most about this trip were the locals from Brazil who helped make my experience as pleasant as they could.
 The freckled girl who walked me all the way to my apartment with an umbrella over my head during hour one.
 Dara, my guide on opening night, who made my favela fireworks shoot safe and seamless.
-Taisa, an attendant in the cafeteria in my village, who’s radiant smile and spunky sarcasm were always welcomed after a tiring day.
+Taisa, an attendant in the cafeteria in my village, whose radiant smile and spunky sarcasm were always welcomed after a tiring day.
 Photo manager Duda (along with his co-worker Raquel), whom I worked with nearly every day of the games.
 Duda and Raquel are both very talented photographers on their own, and made it a point to help us achieve our visions however they could (aside from just being pleasant to be around, which can be a stretch for some in our industry).

 I’d be remiss if I also didn’t acknowledge the entire team of editors who were on the other end of my camera for each event I covered, especially my good friend Shanna Lockwood.
 She always took the time to make sure my abstract, artsy photos saw the light of day, which isn’t always easy when you’re editing two other events at the same time!
 Bob Rosato, our senior editor and leader at the games (who’s been shooting sports just about as long as I’ve been alive — and someone I consider a mentor on my photography journey) was also a trusted source of knowledge and experience at the games.
 This came not only with help on deciding what angle to shoot something from, but equally for advice on the logistics of navigating such a huge event.